sendgrid/docs/source/User_Guide/Settings/teammates.md

 API Keys are used to authenticate API calls.
 Just as a teammate can be given specific permissions, API keys can be assigned specific [permissions]({{root_url}}/API_Reference/Web_API_v3/API_Keys/api_key_permissions_list.html) to restrict which API calls they can authenticate.

 {% info %}
-API Keys and Teammates can be used as two different methods of restricting access to the same SendGrid features.
+API Keys and Teammates can be used as 2 different methods of restricting access to the same SendGrid features.

 However, a teammate cannot change their own permissions via API key.
 For example, a teammate with restricted access to features in the SendGrid user interface but full access to API Keys cannot make an API call to modify their permissions in the user interface.
 {% endinfo %}